 Conventional Rotators or Pipe Welding Rollers are used to assist the welding process by safely rotating pipespool sections that are neither standard in diameter, length, configuration or weight, Pipe welding equipment can be set up with many different rotating and positioning arrangements.
 Self-aligning welding rotators automatically adjust to take care of any ovality or diameter variation along the length of the work piece.
 This allows the work piece to be automatically rotated into precisely the required position for fitting, assembly and welding.
 Not sure what type of welding rotator you need?
 Give us a call to discuss your welding project and equipment availability.

-When welding is being carried out on a pipe, there are a lot of things to keep in mind.
+When welding is being carried out on a pipe or vessel, there are a lot of things to keep in mind.
 Some of these are vitally important, and if done correctly can affect the entirety of the weld.

-Pipe welding can be quite complex work that requires a lot of skill, but pipe rotators make that work much easier.
+Pipe welding can be quite complex work that requires a lot of skill, but welding rotators make that work much easier.

-When performing a weld on a pipe, usually the weld must cover the circumference of the pipe evenly.
+When performing a weld on a pipe or cylindrical work piece, usually the weld must cover the circumference of the pipe evenly.
 It’s also important for the weld to be of a high quality and strong, as a lot of pressure could be put on the pipe depending on what the final work is meant for.